-Application has been made to Euronext Dublin for the Capital Securities to be admitted to the official list and to trading on its regulated market.
-The listing of the Capital Securities is expected to be granted on or around 1 April 2021.
+Application has been made to Euronext Dublin for the Capital Securities to be admitted to the Official List and to trading on the Euronext Dublin Regulated Market.
+The listing of the Capital Securities is expected to be granted on or around 29 November 2022.

-The total expenses relating to the admission to trading of the Capital Securities are expected to amount to approximately \in 7,790.
+The total expenses relating to the admission to trading of the Capital Securities are expected to amount to approximately 66.540.